Development Audit Brief

 coverage-limited unless another public source is documented.

-- Does public_cascade_summary.json report readiness level, zero-positive tasks,
+- Do the public-cascade summaries report readiness level, zero-positive tasks,

-task status counts, feature-family summaries, and DML status counts?
+task status counts, feature-family summaries, and public-opacity DML status?

 - Are one-class train/test task fits skipped and reported rather than forced into